• Skip to primary navigation

 • Al Alma: is a chain of cafes that’s also worth a visit, known for locally roasted coffee beans and a delicious cake and pastry menu.

-If you can’t get enough of the coffee why not visit Colombia’s coffee region to get acquainted with some of South America’s finest beans.
+If you can’t get enough of the coffee here, why not visit Colombia’s coffee region to get acquainted with some of South America’s finest beans?

-Pueblito Paisa is one of the most popular tourist attractions in Medellin and it’s located in the center of the Aburra Valley.
+Pueblito Paisa is one of the most popular tourist attractions in Medellin and it’s located in the center of the Aburra Valley close to La Candelaria.

 pueblito paisa medellin

-It offers stunning views of the city and surrounding mountains, so it’s one of the most fun things to do in Medellin.
+It offers stunning views of the surrounding mountains and a taste of the local Paisa culture making it one of the most fun things to do in Medellin

-It is a replica of a turn-of-the-century Antioquia town, featuring a cobblestone square and a white church.
-You’ll also find other attractions nearby, such as the Medellin City Museum.
+Renovated and expanded in 2021, it’s a replica of a turn-of-the-century Antioqueñan town, featuring a cobblestone square and a white church.

 Visiting the 13th Commune is one of the best things to do in Medellin.
-It used to be one of the most dangerous districts in the world, but it’s now bursting with art and culture.
+It used to be one of the most dangerous districts in the world, but it’s now bursting with some of city’s most intricate street art and culture.

 comuna 13 medellin